athomasq/athomasq.github.io/essays/investing-in-public.md

 *image*

-I have many more thoughts on this subject; see my notes on navigating high valuations as an angel investor.

 ----
 <br/>

 ### Winning Allocations

-I've participated in 22 financing rounds so far (15 first cheques and 7 follow-ons).
+I've participated in 22 financing rounds so far: 15 first cheques and 7 follow-ons.
 10 of those 22 rounds (45%) have been competitive / oversubscribed.
 But I've been able to get my full target allocation in every financing I've participated in.

 *image*

-There are probably a few reasons I'm able to get into every deal I bid on: the general scarcity of angel investors and early stage capital in Canada; my own credibility as a successful tech founder; my knowledge of AI-data-API businesses; co-investors and VCs who vouch for me; the small size of my cheques and so on.
+There are probably a few reasons I'm able to get into every deal I bid on:
+* the general scarcity of angel investors in Canada;
+* my own credibility as a successful tech founder;
+* my knowledge of AI-data-API businesses;
+* co-investors and VCs who vouch for me;
+* the small size of my cheques;
+and so on.

-But the biggest factor is probably my dealflow, or rather lack thereof.
+But the *biggest* factor is probably my dealflow, or rather lack thereof.
 Chances are, my win rate is high because I'm not even at the table for the most competitive rounds.

 So paradoxically, I'd like this particular stat to worsen: I'd like to have my money rejected a few times!